swcarpentry/python-novice-inflammation/index.md

 ### Scenario: A Miracle Arthritis Inflammation Cure

-Our colleague Dr. Maverick has invented a new "miracle drug" that promises to cure arthritis inflammation flare-ups after only 3 weeks since initially taking the medication!
-Naturally, we wish to see the clinical trial data and after months of asking them they have finally provided us with a CSV spreadsheet containing the clinical trial data.
+Our imaginary colleague "Dr. Maverick" has invented a new miracle drug that promises to cure arthritis inflammation flare-ups after only 3 weeks since initially taking the medication!
+Naturally, we wish to see the clinical trial data, and after months of asking for the data they have finally provided us with a CSV spreadsheet containing the clinical trial data.

 The CSV file contains the number of inflammation flare-ups per day for the 60 patients in the initial clinical trial, with the trial lasting 40 days.
 Each row corresponds to a